NEONScience/NEON-utilities/neonUtilities/README.md

 Change Log
 ----------

+#### 2026-09-09 v4.0.2
+Updates:
+* Update to special handling for sensor positions files, to align with data publication updates

+#### 2026-07-02 v4.0.1
+Bug fix:
+* Fixed bug that prevented data download via the byTileAOP() function

 #### 2026-06-16 v4.0.0
 Updates:
 * Data download functions updated to work with signed urls and required tokens